lizhanmit/learning-notes/kafka-note/kafka-note.md

 - `heartbeat.interval.ms`: The time between when the consumer pings the group coordinator.
 - `max.partition.fetch.bytes`: The max amount of data the server will return.
 This is a per-partition value.
 - `session.timeout.ms`: How long until a consumer not contacting a broker will be removed from the group as a failure.
+- `max.poll.interval.ms`: (introduced as
+part of Kafka 0.10.1) How long it takes for messages processing.
+If you take longer time than this setting to process messages, the consumer will be considered dead and drop out of the group.

 Make sure `session.timeout.ms` > `heartbeat.interval.ms` in order to make sure that your consumer is letting other consumers know you are likely still processing the messages.